-This pedestrianized shopping quarter is renowned for its charming cobbled streets which are lined with impressive buildings from the Medieval and Georgian period.
+This pedestrianized shopping quarter is renowned for its charming cobbled streets, lined with impressive buildings from the Medieval and Georgian period.
 The area hosts an array of shops, cafes and restaurants, as well as jewelry stores and art galleries.
-Also of interest is the old St Helen’s Church which has a beautiful 15th Century stained glass window.
+Also of interest is the old St Helen’s Church which has a 15th Century stained glass window.

 restaurants & Bars:

-Of the many great things to do in York, England, one of them is to check out the many restaurants and bars of the city.
-In fact, York is considered the food capital of Britain, offering great culinary variety, from traditional British Sunday Roasts to award winning Michelin Star cuisine.
+York is considered a food capital of Britain, offering great culinary variety, from traditional British Sunday Roasts to award winning Michelin Star cuisine.
 There is also a wide selection of bars, including prize-winning wine bars.

 how to get to york: